raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 "The important thing is to avoid terrible stateful antipatterns and action-at-a-distance.
 So I created a `Sieve`, an object with a constructor and two methods of note:

 0. `addAll(iterable)` adds all the elements of `iterable` to our sieve.
-It is required that the elements of `iterable` be ordered, and that the first element of `iterable` be larger than the lowest number of any iterable already added.
+It is required that the elements of `iterable` be ordered, and that the first element of `iterable` be larger than the lowest number of any iterable already added.<br/><br/>
 0. `has(number)` tests whether `number` is present in our sieve.
 It is required that successive calls to `has` must provide numbers that increase.
 In other words, calls to `has` are also ordered.
 Since calls to `has` are ordered by definition, the sieve is free to internally discard `number` if it returns `true`.

-"Given a sieve object, my generator for primes is much simpler:"
+"Given a `sieve` object, my generator for primes is much simpler:"

 ```javascript
 function * Primes () {